Visit two historic Loire Valley castles in one day from Paris via high speed rail

 Besides the Royal Palace of Versailles, it is the most-visited château in France.
 Chenonceau played a key role in both World Wars, serving as a hospital in World War I and a means of escaping Nazis in World War II.
 Anyone on the run could escape from Nazi territory to free France on the other side of the river, using the castle’s bridge and secret passageways.

-Then it's a late morning tour of the underground limestone rock cellars of Caves Duhard.
+You will then enjoy a late morning tour of the underground limestone rock cellars of Caves Duhard.
 Starting as barrel makers, the Duhard family began wine-making in 1874, based in old cave dwellings along the Loire river.
 From such dedicated and humble beginnings comes excellent wine.
-You'll taste Vouvray, Sancerre and more, featuring light reds and whites, plus dine on a cold lunch of salads, cheeses, bread and local rillette that will make you forget what they serve in Paris.
+You’ll taste Vouvray, Sancerre and more, tasting light reds and whites, plus dine on a cold lunch of salads, cheeses, bread and local rillette that will make you forget what they serve in Paris.

 After lunch you’ll go to Chambord.

 Chambord may or may not have been partially designed by Leonardo da Vinci.
 This is the grandest of castles, dating to King Francois I. The castle’s double spiral staircases were considered an architectural wonder in their time.

 Meant as a royal hunting lodge and idyllic escape from the pressures of Paris, there are stables that can house 1200 horses, and a 13,000 acre game preserve where the distinctive red deer of France still roam.
 An on-site tour of about 90 minutes is part of your day, then onward to the beautiful town of Amboise.

 Tour Price Includes:

 - Transport in a modern air-conditioned minibus